County College of Morris: Dragonetti Auditorium

 The Dragonetti Auditorium is a 500-seat performing arts venue.

 Transportation

-Parking is available free to both students and alumni at any of the student parking lots (parking decal required).
-Public transportation to the campus is available weekdays via New Jersey Transit local bus route 875, which stops in front of the student center.
-The bus provides access to the Dover Train Station, where transfers are available to bus routes 872 and 880.
+Parking is free to both students and alumni at student parking lots.
+Public transportation to the campus is available weekdays via New Jersey Transit.

 Academic profile

-CCM is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, and has one of the highest graduation rates among the 19 county colleges in the State of New Jersey.
+CCM is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, and has one of the highest graduation rates among the 19 county colleges in New Jersey.

 Beginning Fall 2014, Rutgers University started offering baccalaureate degrees programs on the CCM campus in psychology, journalism, criminal justice, and public and non-profit administration.

 Student life

 The student body consists of more than 8,500 undergraduate students.
 There are more than 40 student clubs on campus.

 County College of Morris is smoke-free and was one of the first public colleges to ban smoking entirely.
 The decision to ban smoking was a project of the 2005-2006 Student Government Association.